XEDGit/memdetect/README.md

    - `--e folder_to_exclude`: Specify a folder inside the `--d directory_path` which gets excluded from compiling

    - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

+   - `--include-ext`: Adding this flag will show on the output also the calls to malloc and free from outside your source files (only for Linux)

    - `--filter arg`: Specify a string which will filter out results from the wrapper output if `arg` is in the calling function